PgBeam Docs

 Routing & Regions

-How PgBeam routes connections across 6 global regions using GeoDNS, peer relay, and edge caching — and what happens when things fail.
+How PgBeam routes connections across global regions and caches reads close to the client, and what happens when things fail.

 PgBeam is a globally distributed proxy.
-When a client connects, GeoDNS automatically directs it to the nearest data plane region.
-From there, PgBeam handles everything — TLS termination, project lookup, connection pooling, caching, and upstream relay.
+When a client connects, it is routed to the nearest PgBeam region automatically.
+From there, PgBeam handles everything: TLS termination, project lookup, connection pooling, caching, and the upstream query.

 You do not choose a region when creating a project.
 Every project is accessible from every region.
-The routing layer decides the best path to the upstream database.
+PgBeam picks the best path to the upstream database for you.

 Regions